changyuke/missing-semester/_2020/course-shell.md

 missing:~$
 ```

-This is the main textual interface to the shell.
+**This is the main textual interface to the shell**.
 It tells you that you
 are on the machine `missing` and that your "current working directory",
 or where you currently are, is `~` (short for "home").
 The `$` tells you
 that you are not the root user (more on that later).
 At this prompt you